 Removing the Grohe kitchen faucet becomes easy if you follow all the below steps.
 While doing any plumbing work, you should wear safety glasses to protect your eyes.

 To remove the Grohe kitchen faucet, you need to go under the sink to remove the faucet and water pipeline connections.
 Here you need a flashlight so you can properly view it under the sink.
 Wear safety gloves so your hands are safe from any cuts or chemicals.

 Step 1 – Turn off The Water Supply

 For any plumbing work, the first step is to turn off the water supply.
 Here we are removing the Grohe kitchen faucet so you need to turn off the water supply to the faucet.

-Like other faucets, Grohe has also a hot and cold-water line.
+Like other faucets, Grohe also has a hot and cold-water line.
 Connection for these supply lines you can be found under the sink.
 Close both connections to turn off the water.

-Sometimes, maybe possible that under the sink there is no way to turn off the water.
+Sometimes, may be possible that under the sink there is no way to turn off the water.
 So, in this condition, find the main water supply line of the house and turn it off.
 It will turn off the water supply of the whole house.

 Step 2 – Remove Remaining Water From Faucet

 After turning off water lines, some amount of water remains in the faucet.
 This water causes a mess when we open faucet parts to remove it.

 Turn on the handle of the faucet for a few minutes.
 It will make the pipeline empty and all water comes out in the sink.
 When you leave the handle in the open position, the pressure inside the faucet also releases.